University of Wisconsin Oshkosh

 Address: Lagos Road, off Tom Mboya Street, P.O Box 12224 - 00400, Nairobi, Kenya; Tel: 011-254-020-240940, 245656, 245623; Fax: 011-254-020-245724; Email: email@example.com

 A.R.C.
-Hotel (Egerton University); Students have single rooms with private bathrooms and warm-water showers in the A.R.C. hotel on the Egerton Campus.
+Hotel (Egerton University or similar); Students have single rooms with private bathrooms and warm-water showers in the A.R.C. hotel on the Egerton Campus.
 Rooms are equipped with bedding, towels, soap, shampoo and a mosquito net over the bed.
 Rooms are a one-minute walk from the A.R.C. dining facility where freshly-cooked meals are served three times per day.
 Tel: 011-254-51-62431 or 011-254-720-468472.

 All meals are included in your program fee.